cfgcdfd05/AryanDanny_Huntington_pred_models/README.md

 ### GSE33000
 Custom Agilent array (GPL4372), prefrontal cortex tissue, containing three disease-status groups: Alzheimer's disease, Huntington's disease, and non-demented control (parsed from a `!Sample_characteristics_ch2` line starting with `"disease status:"`).
 Alzheimer's disease samples are excluded during extraction to preserve a binary HD-vs-control setup consistent with the other three datasets.

+This dataset uses a **different gene panel** than the other three: `IGF2BP1, IGF2BP2, ALYREF, METTL14, METTL16` (5 genes, not the 12-gene panel described above).
+Of these, **only IGF2BP1 and IGF2BP2 are present on GPL4372** — `ALYREF`, `METTL14`, and `METTL16` do not map to any probe on this platform and are dropped during extraction. `TUT7` (from the original 12-gene panel) is also absent from GPL4372, for reference.
+As a result, the GSE33000 model in this project trains on only **2 genes**, and results should be interpreted accordingly — with this few features, model comparisons (SVM vs. Random Forest vs. XGBoost, etc.) mostly reduce to how each algorithm handles a 2-dimensional input, rather than meaningfully testing the broader biomarker panel.

 ---